fishingguy456/Neurologue/README.md

     node server.js

-Open [http://localhost:9000](http://localhost:9000) to view it in your browser.
+Open [http://localhost:9000](http://localhost:9000) to view it in your browser, and make sure your sound is on!